This 1862 death mask of John Tyler by an unknown artist is on display in the Virginia Museum of History and Culture in Richmond Virginia.

 John Tyler's death mask, 1862, The mask reputedly was broken by Union soldiers during the Civil War.John Tyler (1790–1862) of Charles City County, Tenth President of the United States and the last Virginia-born President to Remain in the CommonwealthJohn Tyler endorsed states’ rights, limited federal government, and the virtue of agrarian life.
 He first served as a Virginia legislator and governor, a U.S. representative and senator, and as vice president.
 As president, Tyler provoked a war with Mexico and thereby acquired Texas, New Mexico, Arizona, and California.
 In 1861, he opposed secession but then served in the Confederate government. -- VMHC

 Tyler served as a captain in the Virginia Home Guard in the run-up to the Civil War.
-He presided over the Virginia Peace Conference held in Washington in February 1861 but he voted against the resolutions the conference sent to Congress.
-Tyler signed the ordinance of secession in June of 1861 and was elected to the Confederate Congress in August of 1861.
+He presided over the Virginia Peace Conference held at Willards Hotel in Washington in February 1861 but he voted against the resolutions the conference sent to Congress.
+Tyler negotiated Virginia's alliance with the Confederacy in April, and signed the Ordinance of Secession in June of 1861.
+He was elected to the Confederate Congress in August of 1861.
 He died on January 18, 1862.

 According to the Encyclopedia of Virginia: